Purp1eW0lf/Blue-Team-Notes/README.md

 ![image](https://user-images.githubusercontent.com/44196051/170066448-d75a766f-25ca-489e-9596-1a1c4e006e16.png)

 One of the most beneficial pieces of information is knowing which applicaitons have FDA (Full Disk Access), via the `kTCCServiceSystemPolicyAllFiles` service.
+This is _only_ located in the root TCC database.

 ![fulldiskaccess](https://user-images.githubusercontent.com/72467868/207419494-de3500ae-2da5-4af5-83c1-a1b80e5dd8f7.png)